 We’ve also made the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability or impairment.
+AbilityNet has advice on making your device easier to use if you have a disability or impairment, including how to:

 - make text larger